Giovanni-theGeomaticstech/CypherNest-Fitness/README.md

 - Visualize their journey and journey history and see other users.

 ## Install it on Android
-- Install the lastest build in the `APK_files/cypher_app-0.8.7.apk`
+- Install the lastest build in the `APK_files/cypher_app-0.8.7.apk` folder

 ## Basic Documentation